Tirupati: Law and order

-Tirupati has the status of Urban Police District; it has 25 police stations.
+Tirupati has the status of Tirupati Urban Police District; it has 25 police stations.
 100 Octopus (Organisation For Counter Terrorist Operations) commandos are deployed at Tirupati temple for its security.
 This was formed by Government of Andhra Pradesh in the year 2012.
 The elite commando force has been specially trained for in-house intervention, hostage rescue and in the Israeli combat technique Krav Maga.

 At Alipiri, a security zone was established to screen vehicles and pilgrims entering Tirumala, to safeguard the hills from terrorists and anti-social elements.
 To ensure more safety in Tirumala-Tirupati, the government of Andhra Pradesh started a project called "Safe City-Tirupati": the Tirupati temple and the city is under 24*7 CCTV surveillance with 3000 CCTV cameras, monitored from a command-and-control centre.
 Baggage scanners and Explosives detectors are installed at several places.